Debt collectors are annoying enough when they’re calling you, but when they contact your family members about your debt

 Why Debt Collectors Contact Family Members

 If a debt collector has been trying unsuccessfully to get in contact with you, they'll use other methods to try to get to you.
 That may include calling your family members to figure out the best way to contact you.

 It’s easier than you think for debt collectors to find your relatives.
 They use many of the same methods to locate your relatives that they use to locate you.
 For example, debt collectors can easily find your relatives if you've previously shared an address with them.
 The internet has made it easier than ever to find these connections with just the click of a few buttons.

 Is It Legal?

 It's not against the law for debt collectors to contact your family members.
 The Fair Debt Collection Practices Act allows debt collectors to contact other people to locate you, but there are limits on what they can say.
-Debt collectors can only contact your family to locate you, not to collect money for your debt, and they’re generally only allowed to contact a person once.
+Debt collectors can only contact your relatives to locate you, not to collect money for your debt, and they’re generally only allowed to contact a person once.